asyncapi/parser-js/README.md

 ## Spectral rulesets

-Validation of AsyncAPI documents in ParserJS is powered by [Spectral](https://github.com/stoplightio/spectral).
-For this reason, it is possible to use own rulesets/rules, or overwrite existing ones, by passing `ruleset` option to the Parser instance:
+[Spectral](https://github.com/stoplightio/spectral) powers the validation of AsyncAPI documents within ParserJS.
+For this reason, it is possible to use your rulesets/rules or overwrite existing ones, passing the `ruleset` option to the Parser instance:

 ```ts
 import { Parser, stringify, unstringify } from '@asyncapi/parser';